WhitneyChristopher/JODI/README.md

 # JODI
-Prototype for initial tic-tac-toe iteration of artist's project.
+Prototype for tic-tac-toe game using 'x's' and 'o's' form the Harvard Art Museums collection.